mmgxa/DEZ_P/README.md

 # 6. Dashboard
-(rubric: A dashboard with 2 tiles)
-- top 10 selling brands
-- top 10 selling counties
-- sales by season (pi chart or bar chart)

 Here, we read from our table called `dbt_iowa_liq` inside Google Data Studio to create dashboards.
 This is supposed to be a presentable form of the data for managers, decision makers, and other stakeholders.